Most scrapers fail before a single header gets read.

 What's New

 unblocker: true is a single flag on any /api/single call.
-Flip it on and we do three things: inject the browser header set, send the request through curl-impersonate with a real-browser TLS fingerprint, and decompress whatever the server returns (gzip, brotli, deflate).
+Flip it on and we do three things: inject the browser header set, send the request through a transport that matches what a real browser puts on the wire, and decompress whatever the server returns (gzip, brotli, deflate).
 The first two have been available since beta.
-The third one (brotli auto-decompression) shipped March 25, and the browser-version pinning work landed the next day to keep headers and TLS in lockstep.
+The third one (brotli auto-decompression) shipped March 25, and the version-pinning work landed the next day to keep headers and transport in lockstep.

 How It Works